gnzlrm/gettingCleaningDataCourseProject/README.md

 downloaded files.
 To be sure that you're on the right place, a dir/ls command (depending on your OS) should list the 'test' and 'train' folders, aswell as the 'activities_labels.txt' and 'features.txt' files.
+Also, please, make sure that the library 'reshape2' is installed.

 __________________________________________________________________________________________